-Although captive dolphins in the United States are afforded bare minimal protections, programs outside the U.S. are often governed by few, if any, laws.
+Although captive dolphins in the United States are afforded some minimal protections, programs outside the U.S. are often governed by few, if any, laws.
 Throughout the Caribbean, dolphins are kept in small pools or polluted sea pens.
-Debris and trash left in or near these pools, such as plastic bags, sunglasses, or the paper used to wrap the “fish food,” can be ingested by the animals, causing acute gastrointestinal problems and sometimes even death.
+Debris and trash left in or near these pools, such as plastic bags, sunglasses, or the paper used to wrap the “fish food,” can be ingested by the animals, causing gastrointestinal problems or even death.
 Driven by greed, many facilities operate almost continuously, giving the animals little respite from a constant stream of tourists.

 Cruise Line Culpability

-Cruise liners are a significant source of customers for swim-with-dolphins programs because most cruise lines promote these offshore excursions.
-Revenue generated from these side trips is considerable.
+Cruise liners are a significant source of customers for “swim-with-dolphins” programs because cruise lines earn considerable revenue by promoting these onshore excursions.

 What You Can Do